 It feels off to say Zaro’s Bakery is making a Bronx come back.
-After all, they've been in the borough for 90 years, producing baked goods in their commercial facility in Port Morris—supplying New Yorkers from every borough and all walks of life with their morning bagels and holiday challahs.
-But after closing their only Bronx retail outlet not quite two years ago, they are slated to reopen in Parkchester just a few doors down from their original storefront and once again supply us with our favorite baked goodies and coffee drinks.
+After all, they've been in the Bronx for 90 years, producing baked goods in their commercial facility in Port Morris—supplying New Yorkers from every borough and all walks of life with their morning bagels and holiday challahs.
+But after closing their only Bronx retail outlet not quite two years ago, they are slated to reopen in Parkchester just a few doors down from their original storefront to once again supply us with our favorite baked goods and coffee.

 Zaro’s closed the doors to their location on Hugh Grant Circle in Parkchester after 56 years, creating a void in the community.
 “The day our Parkchester store closed in December of 2016 was a sad day for the Zaro family.”
 Said Stuart Zaro, co-president of Zaro’s Family Bakery.
 “We felt we were an integral part of the community.
 There were customers there that day who told me they were there the day it opened in June of 1959 - almost 60 years ago.
 We are overjoyed to be returning and look forward to opening this fall.”

-In addition to reopening this iconic location, they plan on adding a new retail outlet in Port Morris, adding on to their current commercial baking facility on Bruckner Boulevard, which is slated to open in Spring 2018.
+In addition to reopening the iconic location, they plan on adding a new retail outlet in Port Morris, adding to their current commercial baking facility on Bruckner Boulevard, which is slated to open in Spring 2018.

 “Zaro’s has been a great neighbor to The Bronx ever since they first founded their business in our borough in 1927.
 Their return to Parkchester, as well as their expansion in Port Morris, shows that their commitment to The Bronx has not wavered one bit during the 90 years they have called our borough home,” said Bronx Borough President Ruben Diaz Jr. “I congratulate Zaro’s on their expansion, and wish them another successful 90 years right here in The Bronx.”

-Celebrating not only the new surplus of baked goods, the company currently employs more than 125 individuals in the Bronx and with the two new retail expansions they are expected to create an additional 40 jobs for Bronxites across the borough.
+The company currently employs more than 125 people in the Bronx and with the two new retail expansions they are expected to create an additional 40 jobs for Bronxites across the borough.